-As we mentioned earlier, Fundly and GoFundMe both cater to individuals who want to raise money for any cause (Fundly is unique in the fact that it caters to organizations as well).
+As we mentioned earlier, Bonfire, Fundly, and GoFundMe cater to individuals who want to raise money for any cause (Bonfire and Fundly are unique in the fact that they cater to organizations as well).
 In contrast, Kickstarter and Indiegogo are targeted specifically for creative projects—such as music, art, and technology—and don’t allow any type of charitable campaign.

-With that said, if you’re a nonprofit looking to fundraise, Fundly is your best option as both individuals and organizations can raise money using their platform.
+With that said, if you’re a nonprofit looking to fundraise, Bonfire and Fundly are your best options as both individuals and organizations can raise money using their platform.